aksalas/Prediction-of-Product-Sales/README.md

 ![Dot Plot](https://github.com/aksalas/Prediction-of-Product-Sales/assets/95392861/f6a64b8f-7c82-4f1a-b711-b00516bd01ad)
 - The higher the MRP on the item, the higher the predicted item sales
-- Grocery store types have a lower predicted item sales compared to supermarket
+- Grocery store types have lower predicted item sales compared to supermarket
 - The lower establishment year, the lower the predicted item sales

 # Predictor Model